tiprankstipranks

 Pandemics could have a material adverse effect on our business.

 Pandemics, such as the coronavirus pandemic in 2020 and subsequent years, have had, and could continue to have, negative impacts on our business, including by causing significant volatility in the commodity and currency markets, changes in consumer demand, behavior or preference, disruptions in our supply chain and manufacturing capacity, limitations on our employees' ability to work and changes in the economic or political conditions in markets we serve, some of which could constrain or halt shipments from suppliers or to customers.
-Emerging epidemics such as H5N1 (avian influenza) could mature into a future pandemic and regardless could affect the demand for and pricing of our co-products or products.
-These risks individually and in the aggregate could have a material effect on our operating results, financial condition, cash flows and prospects.
+Future epidemics or pandemics could affect the demand for and pricing of our co-products or products.

 Capital Markets - Risk 1